 Neuropathy, also known as peripheral neuropathy, is a common condition caused by damage to the peripheral nerves of the nervous system.

 Symptoms of neuropathy include abnormal sensations that occur in the extremities, most commonly in the feet.
-Due to the fact that there are many types of peripheral nerves with specialized functions, other symptoms of neuropathy can also occur.
+Because there are many types of peripheral nerves with specialized functions, other symptoms of neuropathy can also occur.

 For example, peripheral nerves control the autonomic nervous system, which is responsible for involuntary functions including:

 • Contraction of the smooth muscles of organs, such as the Heart and Bladder

 The most common cause of neuropathy is diabetes - called diabetic neuropathy. neuropathy can also result from metabolic disorders, infections, malignancy, inflammation, vitamin deficiencies, toxins, inherited conditions, and other abnormal processes.

 As nerves become damaged, neuropathy develops slowly over a while.
 A variety of symptoms can occur due to the many types of peripheral nerves that have specialized functions that can be affected by neuropathy.

 Common symptoms of neuropathy often affect the sensory or motor functioning of the arms and legs.
 Symptoms include:

 • Muscle weakness and atrophy (wasting of muscle tissue)

 • Poor coordination and balance, leading to falls